silviamaggi/smd-com/_posts/2023-09-11-books-im-reading.md

 ## Notes

+[^UltraP]: Going very slowly with this, as it requires a state of mind I’m not always in.
 [^AfterYang]: Contains the short story _Saying Goodbye to Yang_, the only one I read so far, on which the beautiful film _After Yang_ is based on.
+[^TedChiang]: A few stories included in this collection were already present in _Stories of Your Life and Others_, so this was a faster read.